Tectrix-Cleanlogix/Elite_Robots_CS_ROS2_Driver/eli_cs_robot_driver/doc/Usage.md

 ## Custom script
 The driver’s package contains a script_sender node that allows sending script snippets directly to the robot when the robot is in remote control mode.

-It gets started in the driver’s launchfiles by default.
+It gets started in the driver’s launch files by default.
 To use it, simply publish a message to its interface:
 ```bash
 # Display a popup box on the teach pendant.
 ros2 topic pub /script_sender/script_command std_msgs/msg/String '{data: popup("hello")}' --once